It looks like the iPhone 7 has a standard, 3.5mm jack, after all. All you have to do is access it.

 - What Happens if You Microwave an iPhone 7?

 - Will an iPhone 7 Survive in Coca-Cola Freeze Tests for 12 hours?

-Does Maksimuk regret posting his now-viral iPhone 7 Secret Hack?
-One look into a tweet posted in Saturday gives you the answer.
+So does Maksimuk regret posting his now-viral iPhone 7 Secret Hack?
+A quick look at a tweet posted on Saturday gives you the answer.